abhishek-kumar-code/Redfish_Public/Specification.md

 The PUT method is used to completely replace a resource.
 Properties omitted from the request body, required by the resource definition, or normally supplied by the Service may be added by the Service to the resulting resource.

 * Services may support the PUT method to replace a resource in whole.
 If a service does not implement this method, status code [405](#status-405) shall be returned.
-* When Replace is successful, Services shall return a representation of the modified resource after any server-side transformations in the body of the response.
+* When Replace is successful, Services may return a representation of the modified resource after any server-side transformations in the body of the response.
 * Services may reject requests which do not include properties required by the resource definition (schema).
 * Services should return status code [405](#status-405) if the client specifies a PUT request against a Resource Collection.
 * The PUT operation should be idempotent in the absence of outside changes to the resource, with the possible exception that ETAG values may change as the result of this operation.